XpaiDeR/Layer7-Flooder/README.md

 # Layer7-Flooder
 NodeJS web requests flooder, Sends massive amounts of requests to a URL with custom features and bypasses for JS challenges, it uses proxies.
 MADE FOR TESTING PURPOSES

-# The module contains several bypasses of firewalls include:
+# The module contains several bypasses of firewalls:
 * Cloudflare (JS challenge - UAM, Captcha partly)
 * Stormwall
 * BlazingFast